-This Agreement is made and entered into this Committee and the Cambridge Education Association.
+This Agreement is made and entered into this 16th day of May in the year 2017, by and between the Cambridge School Committee and the Cambridge Education Association.

 IN WITNESS WHEREOF the said parties hereunto set their hands and seals to this Agreement and three other copies of like content.